-About MSCEIT emotional intelligence (EI) testing, feedback and coaching
+About MSCEIT emotional intelligence (EQ) feedback and coaching

 How emotionally intelligent are you?
 How emotionally intelligent are your teammates?

 Research suggests that it's difficult to evaluate our level of EQ.
 Most people say they are more emotionally and socially intelligent than other people, but statistically, that cannot be the case.

 We tend to overestimate our abilities, and EQ is one such area.
 The good news is that EQ can be measured with an online psychometric test.
 The test takes about forty to fifty minutes and gives powerful feedback on our ability to recognise, use, understand and manage emotions.